Tests and Results

 Specimens

 We now have a second blood specimen collection at 4pm every day so bloods can be taken in the afternoon.
-Specimens must be provided in a bottle provided by the surgery.

 Image of patient receiving test results